vast-coding/install-notes/new-laptop/new-laptop.md

-# Setup Git on new laptop
+# Setup Git and shell environment on new laptop

 - [Github and SSH](./github-ssh.md)